jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 at it, I'm going to also drop in a UI action that calls a web page just for kicks.

-The action config has moved to share-config-custom.xml in Alfresco 4.
+The action config is in share-config-custom.xml.
 Action configuration consists of two parts.
 The `actions` element contains a list of action definitions.
 The `actionGroups` element contains a list of action groups.
 Action groups are things like the list